 I'm not sure that there would be many of us who never questioned or doubted our supply of breast milk somewhere along our breastfeeding journey.
 For me it was obvious in the start that I had a great supply, with a forceful let down that would let rip even if I heard what I thought was a baby crying - seriously though - sometimes it was just the cat meowing...
 But as my supply regulated and boobs were no longer the fabulous looking engorged beasts they had once become, it did cross my mind as to whether I was still producing enough for my little guy.

-During all these stages or phases it is important to remain patient, follow bub's lead to avoid frustration - they will eat when hungry!
-Just be aware this may be in the middle of the night - doh!
+During all these stages or phases it was important to remain patient, follow bub's lead to avoid frustration - they will eat when hungry!
+Just be aware this may be in the middle of the night!
 To maintain supply and keep yourself comfortable be sure to express what your baby would normally feed but isn't during these times.
 This is particularly important if you have worked hard to build that supply in the first place!
 Remember - breast milk is produced on the basis of demand.
 If it doesn't leave your body, your body won't continue to make the unused amount - or have room to refill it!

 Low supply is a real factor that affects many mums for different reasons; insufficient glandular tissue, poor latch, tongue/lip tie/high palate, hormonal or endocrine problems, previous breast surgery, using hormonal birth control, taking certain medications or herbs, not feeding around the clock, scheduled feedings and/or using a pacifier (which can sometimes mask babies hunger leading to missed cues), birth medications, jaundice, dehydration, sleep deprivation and stress - just to name a few!
 Breastfeeding is 90% dedication & 10% milk production!